Welcome to today's edition of the Rush 24-7 podcast.

 Stop and think of that.

-Stop just wait a minute now, just think of it.
+Now, just think of it.

-It was absurd then, and it's absurd now.
+It was absurd then and it's absurd now.

 Yes, sir, it certainly is.